gucorpling/gitdox/README.md

 GitDOX is an online editor for version controlled collaborative XML, spreadsheet and specialized annotation layer editing used for building linguistic corpora.

+*The main branch currently tracks the React based GitDOX v2.X - for older versions using EtherCalc see the legacy branch*

 The user interface is built using React, integrating an XML editor based on [CodeMirror](https://codemirror.net) and a spreadsheet interface derived from [x-data-spreadsheet](https://github.com/myliang/x-spreadsheet).
 A Python Pydantic API controls the backend, with Redis as a database and GitHub for remote storage.

 GitDOX is developed by the [Corpling lab](https://gucorpling.org/corpling/) at Georgetown University.
 It is in active use by [Coptic SCRIPTORIUM](https://copticscriptorium.org/) as an xml editor/transcription tool/annotation environment for Coptic texts, and by the [GUM corpus](https://gucorpling.org/gum/) to build a multilayer corpus of English Web genres.